nickmbrown/aoc22/readme.md

 - Once again not done in the most efficient way, but still learning a lot.

 ## Day 4
-- This was definitely the hardest input to parse so far, but, once I had access to the data, the logic was fairly straightforward. -->
+- This was definitely the hardest input to parse so far, but, once I had access to the data, the logic was fairly straightforward.

+## Day 5
+- This one kicked my butt.
+The hardest part was parsing the data.
+There's probably a way better method, but the sscanf function was super useful for getting the movement directions.
+- I ended up using a stack, but there was no way I could implement my own without spending way more time.
+The implementation I used was a combination of a few articles that are linking in the .c file.  -->